mojodojodev/mojodojo.dev/mojo_team_answers.md

 Yes, you can do this in two ways: first any normal function may be used at compile time.
 No need to duplicate all math that works on ints between comptime and not, and no need to explicitly label everything as being constexpr capable

 Second, runtime functions are also able to have “parameter results” [documented in the manual here](https://docs.modular.com/mojo/programming-manual.html#autotuning-adaptive-compilation), but it is mainly useful when returning parameterized capabilities from run time functions that are selected through auto tuning.
 This is an exotic power user feature, not the sort of thing I’d expect most mojo programmers to want to care about

-### Dynamic and static typing
-(question was on a scale of Python to Rust)

-It's a false dichotomy in my opinion based on how those systems work.
-Mojo already supports great integration with Python and has a more powerful ownership system than Rust [but lifetimes are not finished yet, so that isn't comparable yet](https://docs.modular.com/mojo/programming-manual.html#argument-passing-control-and-memory-ownership)

-Much of the root of the dichotomy comes from fairly opinionated perspectives on "manual control over everything is the 'right' and therefore 'only' way to do things", which forces you into super rigorous programming mode.
-Our view is a bit more pragmatic: dynamic is good, static is good, use the right tool for the job.

 ### Concurrency and parallelism
 We support for async/await syntax in python and have a high performance runtime that enables parallelism.
 The Matmul notebook online shows some simple examples.